Amburan Lighthouse: History

 The Amburan lighthouse was built in 1882 on the Amburan spit on the Galagaya Upland.
-It represented a two-storey stone edifice, which was built with a residential purpose.
-At the side of the building facing the sea, an extension was raised in the form of a protruding porch-vestibule, rising to the level of the second floor with an almost round tower without windows.
+It was a two-storey stone edifice, originally built for residential purposes.
+On the side of the building facing the sea, an extension was added: a protruding porch-vestibule that rose to the second floor, topped by an almost round, windowless tower.

 A lighting lantern was installed on the second floor of this tower in 1884.
-As in the case of the Shuvelan lighthouse, it is located in a round glazed room on the all sides, evoking a small glazed rotunda.
-The Amburan lighthouse differs from all the others by the colour of its light - it has a red glint, shining alternately white and red.
-Previously, the light was sectorial, that is, directed in a specific direction, but after the reconstruction in 1983 it became circular.
+As in the case of the Shuvelan lighthouse, it is located in a round glazed room on all sides, evoking a small glazed rotunda.
+The Amburan lighthouse is unique for its light, which shines alternately white and red, with a distinct red glint.
+Previously, the light was sectorial, directed in a specific direction, but after the 1983 reconstruction, it became circular.